 Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

-I hope my guide will help you enjoy your travel to Istanbul.
+I hope my guide will help you enjoy your trip to Istanbul.

 1) Feel the Gothic Environment of Basilica Cistern

-Basilica Cistern is a mysteriously beautiful place that was built by the Byzantine Emperor Justinian I.
+Basilica Cistern is a mysteriously beautiful place that was built by the Byzantine Emperor Justinian I around the 6th century.

 The entrance of this underground cistern is located meters away from Hagia Sophia.